 Why Urgent Care Isn’t Going Away

-Aside from the obvious cost-saving benefits, walk-in medical centers (like Urgent Care Extra) must offer comprehensive care options.
+Aside from the obvious cost-saving benefits, walk-in medical centers (like Banner Urgent Care) must offer comprehensive care options.
 Pure price reductions alone won’t cut it.
 But with a full and customizable selection of services to offer, urgent care centers have become a favorite choice among healthcare consumers.
 The numbers don’t lie – each urgent care center in the U.S. tends to thousands of patients every year.

-Urgent Care Extra’s own plans and services are testament to why people all over the country are choosing immediate care over traditional forms of medical treatment.
+Banner Urgent Care’s own plans and services are testament to why people all over the country are choosing immediate care over traditional forms of medical treatment.
 Our own urgent and primary care solutions explain why patients are making the switch.
 Here’s what we have to offer:

 Immediate Medical Attention for Injuries and Illnesses